Have questions? We have answers!

 - Hikers who want to 'Give back' by repairing trails

-- Enjoy the sense of accomplishment from working on an important project
+- People who enjoy the sense of accomplishment from working on an important project

-- Work with locals to better understand the local culture
+- People interested in working with locals to better understand the local culture

 In addition to the mandatory medical and evacuation insurance, many volunteers also buy other travel insurance, which covers things like trip interruption or lost baggage.
 Since we don't make specific company recommendations, we leave your choice of company and other travel insurance strictly up to you.